yitzchak/dicy/docs/comparison-of-builders.md

 DiCy builds can be configured using command line options, using a YAML options file or using TeX magic comments.
-For instance, to enable shell escape and use a custom style with makeindex one could use the following TeX magic comments in the main source file.
+For instance, to enable shell escape and use a German word ordering with makeindex one could use the following TeX magic comments in the main source file.

 ```latex